 The organization’s Facebook page has links to videos, including, “St. Christopher’s Children Love School Nurses” and “Girls Striking Mannequin Challenge Poses at McDonald School 100 Dresses Event,” which explain how school nurses play an important link to volunteers, who never meet the kids they assist.
 McDonald Elementary School Nurse Susan Carolina, a board member of SCC, said for the first time they can see an individual who is now grown and working in a good job.

-This person will be one of many attending a fundraising dinner gala at DeBordieu Country Club Ballroom, Georgetown, at a 5:30 p.m.
+This person was be one of many attending a fundraising dinner gala at DeBordieu Country Club Ballroom, Georgetown, at a 5:30 p.m.
 Saturday, Feb.
-11. Nurse Carolina said the man would like to explain what St. Christopher’s Children has meant to him.
+11. Nurse Carolina said the man would explain what St. Christopher’s Children has meant to him.
 For information call 235-8001 or visit stchristopherschildren.org on the web.
 Donations may be sent to PO Box 749 Pawleys Island, SC 29585.

 News: Girls Honor St. Christopher’s Children at McDonald School ‘100 Dresses’ Event